PagerDuty/incident-response-docs/docs/before/different_roles.md

 1. Drive major incidents to resolution,
     * Get everyone on the same communication channel.
     * Collect information from team members for their services/area of ownership status.
-    * Collect proposed repair actions, then recommend repair actions to be taken.
+    * Collect proposed repair actions and then recommend repair actions to be taken.
     * Delegate all repair actions, the Incident Commander is NOT a resolver.
     * Be the single authority on system status
 1. Post Mortem,
     * Creating the initial template right after the incident so people can put in their thoughts while fresh.
-    * Assigning the post-mortem after the event is over, this can be done after the call.
+    * Assigning the postmortem after the event is over, this can be done after the call.
     * Work with Team Leads/Managers on scheduling preventive actions.

 ### Who are they?